 Ethel dealt with this pregnancy, which was unwanted, by obtaining a hysterectomy (removal of her uterus).
 At some point, Raymond and Ethel, were having a heated discussion on some subject in which her position struck him as hypocritical.
 As will be discussed later in this biography, Ethel's holier-than-thou religiosity was a pronounced personal characteristic that was irritating to some of the people who interacted with her.
-My father had zero tolerance for her religiosity and was unafraid to call her out when he felt she was being a hypocrite.
+My father had zero tolerance for her holier-than-thou attitude and was unafraid to call her out when he felt she was being a hypocrite.

 Their discussion, probably over the phone, went something like this.
 She criticized some third person, and Raymond said, "Mother!
 You can't talk!
 You had an abortion!
 That is what a hysterectomy is when there is a baby there!"
 Ethel didn't answer right away.
-When she did, she said, "Well, I didn't want no Shuck baby!"
+When she did, she said, "Well, I didn't want no Shuck baby!" ("Well," begins many sentences of eastern Kentuckians.
+It is pronounced "Way-uhl" followed by a pause.)